underscoreio/essential-slick/src/pages/modifying_data.md

 We're selecting the messages from HAL, and composing that query to just return the `sender` field.
 Then we can call `update` and supply a new value for the sender.

-This update is equivalent to this SQL:
+This update is equivalent to the SQL:

 ~~~ sql
 UPDATE "message" SET "sender" = 'HAL 9000' WHERE "sender" = 'HAL'